If you're feeling guilty after eating unhealthy food, after a cheat meal, or simply after eating too much, you've come to the right place.

 You see, the main problem with guilt is that the timing is completely screwed up (it is actually the exact opposite of what it should be).

-In other words, guilt is the strongest as soon as it's already too late, yet it is the weakest right when you need it the most.
+In other words, guilt becomes the strongest as soon as it's already too late, yet it is the weakest right when you need it the most.

-If guilt is supposed to make you stay away from the forbidden stuff, then you better count on bringing a hell of a lot of it into your life.
+If guilt is supposed to make you stay away from the unhealthy food, then you better count on introducing a hell of a lot of guilt into your life.

 If you wanted to rely on guilt to stop you from eating junk in the long run (ideally, for the rest of your life), then you'd have to feel guilty pretty much all of the time.

-And you know that we're not talking some half-intensity, back-of-the-mind feeling of guilt.
-We're talking about an omnipresent, full-strength emotion.
-One, that would constantly be strong enough to overpower even the strongest of cravings (and you know how incredibly tempting those can be).
+And you know that we're not talking some weak feelings of guilt that live somewhere in the back of your mind.
+We're talking about a full-power emotion of guilt.
+One, that would be strong enough to continuously overpower even the strongest of cravings (and you know how overwhelming those can be).

 You know this would never work, even if you actually were crazy enough to insist on going down that road.
-That would be even crazier, because now you know that a much easier (and much more effective) way exists.
+Knowing that a much easier (and much more effective) alternative exists, that makes even less sense.

 This study has compared two completely different kinds of people.

-The first group of people felt guilty after eating the forbidden stuff (chocolate cake), and the second group felt guilt-free pleasure and enjoyment (after eating the exact same thing).
+The first group of people felt guilty after eating chocolate cake, and the second group felt guilt-free pleasure and enjoyment (after eating the exact same thing).

-What the researches find out will probably surprise you (even though it does make perfect sense).
+What the researches find out will probably surprise you (but you'll also see why it makes perfect sense).

 Yes, this proves that guilt is actually holding you back, but...